aviswain/MicroDegree/MicroDegree/README.md

     - This idea might be hard for some professors/teachers to grasp, but if you ask any college student, they will often tell you that they have experienced something like it before.
       It's just the truth.
 Sometimes being a genius does not qualify you as being the best teacher.
 Ouch!
 Sorry...

-So I have decided that the best way is to learn things on my own and take notes along the way.
-Maybe if someone is learning on their own as well, these notes will be helpful.
+So I have decided that the best way to learn things is on my own and taking notes along the way.

 What follows is a Computer Science and Engineering degree designed the way I would teach it from the way I have learned it.